PrestaShopCorp/ps_eventbus/e2e-env/README.md

 docker compose up -d
 ```

-Or specifically only starting PrestaShop (and its dependencies) with special commands to be sure your containers and volumes will be recreacted/renewed:
+Or specifically only starting PrestaShop (and its dependencies) with special commands to be sure your containers and
+volumes will be recreacted/renewed:

 ```
-docker compose up prestashop --force-recreate --renew-anon-volumes
+dock
 ```

 ## Usage